 Place similar units diagonally from each other.
-We now need another mg factor for space C. If our problem had given mg in the order we would put 60 mg in C. However, in our given information we have grains.
-We therefore need an equivalent that uses grains and mgs.
-We will use 60 mg equals 1 grain.
-We can introduce this into the problem because it is a 1 to 1 equivalent.
+We now need another mg factor for space C We need to change our mg to grams, because our order is in grams.
+The equivalent mg to g can go in spot C. We can introduce this into the problem because it is a 1 to 1 equivalent.
 Keep in mind that these two factors were not in our original problem, but you must add equivalents as needed to cancel out all unnecessary units.

+'''

 1 tablet 1000 mg = 500 mg 1 gram

+'''

 Following step two we continue placing similar units diagonally, until all factors in the problem have been used.
-In space E we use 1 grain, the last factor given in the problem, and in space F 1 dose or the implied factor.